ctrlaltdeleon/infinitygauntlet/career/berkeley-career-guide.md

 3. Career Fairs and Employer Info Sessions
 4. Resume and Cover Letters
    1. The 5 Steps of Resume Development
-   2. The Resume Bullet: How to say It
+   2. The Resume Bullet: How to Say It
    3. Top 10 Attributes Employers seek on Candidate Resumes
    4. References Layout
    5. Verb List for Resumes and Letters